 97 N.Y.2d 650, 737 N.Y.S.2d 43 (2001) - Here, the Court of Appeals refused to abolish the "speaking agent" rule.
 Under that rule, the statement of an employee may be received as an admission against the employer only if the proponent of the statement can establish that the employee has the authority to speak on the behalf of the principal.
 This rule makes it much more difficult for plaintiffs to prevail, especially in slip and fall cases.

-96 N.Y.2d 259, 727 N.Y.S.2d 37 (2001) - This case resulted in a landmark opinion on the scope of the absolute liability provisions of Labor Law §240 as it applies to falling objects.
+96 N.Y.2d 259, 727 N.Y.S.2d 37 (2001) - This case resulted in a landmark opinion on the scope of the absolute liability provisions of Labor Law § 240 as it applies to falling objects.
 The Court's decision contains language that is highly beneficial for defendants in cases of this nature.
+As of May 2019, this case had been cited nearly 400 times, and it remains the pre-eminent case on the issue of what constitutes a falling object within the meaning of Labor Law § 240.

-90 N.Y.2d 976, 665 N.Y.S.2d 615 (1997) - In this case, the Court of Appeals held that landowners are not responsible for trivial defects in walkways.
+90 N.Y.2d 976, 665 N.Y.S.2d 615 (1997) - This case, which is now more than 20 years old, was the first one in which DANY submitted an amicus brief.
+It resulted in a significant victory for defendants on the trivial defect defense.
+Here, the Court of Appeals held that landowners are not responsible for trivial defects in walkways.
 The Court affirmed the Appellate Division, Second Department which held that differences in elevation of approximately one inch, without more, are not actionable.
+As of May 2019, it had been cited in over 400 cases, and continues to be cited to this day.